Analytical description of the survival probability of coherent states in regular regimes: Hamiltonians, Initial States, and Survival Probability

 The Hamiltonian that describes the LMG model is given by

 where $\hbar=1$.
 For the Dicke model,

-The pseudo-spin operators $\hat{J}_i$ satisfy the usual $SU(2)$ algebra, with invariant subspaces labelled by the pseudospin quantum number $J$.
-The bosonic annihilation (creation) operator is $\hat{a}$ $(\hat{a}^\dagger)$, $\gamma_{x,y}$ is the coupling strength between the two level systems and $\gamma$ is the coupling strength between the field and the particles.
+The pseudo-spin operators $\hat{J}_i$ satisfy the usual $su(2)$ algebra, with invariant subspaces labelled by the pseudospin quantum number $J$.
+The bosonic annihilation (creation) operator is $\hat{a}$ $(\hat{a}^\dagger)$, $\gamma_{x,y}$ is the coupling strength between the two-level systems and $\gamma$ is the coupling strength between the field and the two-level systems.

-Both models present a ground state quantum phase transition (QPT) at critical values of their coupling constants.
-For the LMG model\cite{Castanos2005}, $\gamma_x^{cr}=-1$ for $\gamma_y\geq -1$ or $\gamma_y^{cr}=-1$ for $\gamma_x\geq -1$, and for the Dicke model~\cite{Emary2003PRL,Emary2003}, $\gamma^{cr}=\sqrt{\omega\omega_o}/2$.
+Both models present a second-order ground state QPT at critical values of their coupling constants.
+For the LMG model~\cite{Castanos2005}, $\gamma_x^{cr}=-1$ for $\gamma_y\geq -1$ or $\gamma_y^{cr}=-1$ for $\gamma_x\geq -1$, and for the Dicke model~\cite{Emary2003PRL,Emary2003}, $\gamma^{cr}=\sqrt{\omega\omega_o}/2$.
 The critical values separate a normal phase (which includes the zero coupling cases) from a deformed (LMG) or superradiant (Dicke) phase.

-More recently, other critical phenomena, related with the so-called excited state quantum phase transitions (ESQPT), have also been studied in the LMG~\cite{Ribeiro2008,Yuan2012,SantosBernal2015,Santos2016,Bernal2017} and Dicke~\cite{Bastarrachea14PRA-1, Bastarrachea14PRA-2} models.
-A main signature of the presence of an ESQPT is a singularity in the density of states~\cite{Stransky2014,Stransky2015,Cejnar2015}.
-This divergence marks the critical energy of the ESQPT and it moves to higher values of excitation energies as the control parameter varies beyond the critical point of the ground state QPT.
-The LMG model exhibits an ESQPT for $\gamma_{x,y} <-1$ and the Dicke model for $\gamma > \gamma_c$.

-The LMG and Dicke Hamiltonians have a discrete parity symmetry, which separates the $J$ sectors of the Hilbert space in two invariant subspaces.
-In the LMG model these two subspace are spanned by
+The LMG and Dicke Hamiltonians have a discrete parity symmetry, which separates the Hilbert space in two invariant subspaces.